LabIMotion/labimotion.github.io/docs/blog/categories/preview/2025-11-03-announcing-labimotion-2-1-0-preview.md

 ### ✏️ Text Field with Auto-Link Support

-The enhanced Text Field now supports automatic URL recognition, converting URL-like text into clickable links.
+The enhanced Text Field now supports automatic URL recognition, converting URL-like text into clickable hyperlinks.

 (Click the video to open in a new window <i class="bi bi-window"></i>) {: .fs-2 .mb-0 }